Frameworks that make digital health legible, evaluable, deployable.

 USAHIE

 Trusted Exchange Framework and Common Agreement.
-National-scale health information exchange via Qualified Health Information Networks (QHINs).
+National-scale health information exchange via Qualified Health Information Networks (QHINs) — over 1.5 billion documents shared as of mid-2026.

 Visit →